 When a couple (Bob and June Wheeler, Bob played by Brent Spiner) came into Night Court who were well known for their outlandish bad luck (the squad car they were arrested in got hit by a bolt of lightning) mention that their granny died, Harry, Dan, and Christine give each other looks before Christine bursts out "Oh what the Hell someone has to ask!
 How did she die?"
 They reply that she died peacefully while sleeping... on the railroad tracks.

-In one episode of The Big Bang Theory, after Leonard's mother and got drunk with Penny and kissed Sheldon, she apologises to Sheldon "about her behaviour" while Leonard is present.
-Leonard enquires about details, but his mother, Penny and Sheldon all answer that he doesn't want to know.
+In one episode of The Big Bang Theory, after Leonard's mother got drunk with Penny and kissed Sheldon, she apologises to Sheldon "about her behaviour" while Leonard is present.
+Leonard enquires about details, but his mother, Penny, and Sheldon all answer that he doesn't want to know.

 Northern Exposure — In "The Russian Flu," Dr. Fleischman asks Marilyn what's in a foul-smelling (but effective) Native American flu remedy.
 Her reply: "You don't wanna know."